Pepper & Carrot AI-powered flipbook · Part 1 — Chunking a Webcomic for RAG: When Your Chunks Are Comic Pages (Series Trailer)

 Next up: Post 2 — Setting Up the Workshop.
 We install Postgres and Ollama, scaffold the FastAPI project so it passes mypy and ruff, run the first Alembic migration, and download the first episode of the comic into data/raw/.
 By the end of that post you’ll have the same workshop I built every subsequent layer on top of.

-The full source repository and a public live-demo URL will go up with the final post of this series — the deploy guide — once it’s published.
-The series publishes post by post; until that final piece lands, each published post is self-contained.
+The workshop starter for Posts 2–4 is at https://github.com/bearbearyu1223/pepper-carrot-companion-workshop.
+The full source repository and a public live-demo URL go up with the deploy guide near the end of the series — once it’s published.
+Each post in between is self-contained.

 Pepper & Carrot is © David Revoy, licensed CC BY 4.0.
 All credit to him for the source material that made this project possible.